How to Stop APD Debt Collection Calls and End Harassment

 - Sue debt collectors for FDCPA violations

-- Receive written notice within five days detailing the debt amount and creditor
+- Receive written notice within five days detailing the debt amount and the creditor

 You have 30 days from APD’s first contact to request debt validation.
 Send a certified letter asking them to prove: